ipa320/accompany/UvA/README.txt

 # ---  Preparation
 # -------------------------

-Required: A1 paper, (wooden or metal) board, black or gray tape (more than 10m), tape measure.
+Required: checkerboard with WHITE and LARGE boader, black or gray tape (more than 10m), tape measure.

 Download checkerboard pattern from: